LIFEHUBBER

 Repo, model pages, paper, and inference paths

-Readers can inspect the GitHub repository, Hugging Face model page, ModelScope page, arXiv paper, Transformers example, SGLang serving example, and batch inference script for images or PDFs.
+Readers can inspect the GitHub repository, Hugging Face model page, ModelScope page, arXiv paper, Transformers example, dedicated vLLM serving recipe, SGLang example, batch inference script, and Baidu Cloud documentation.

 Why it matters

-The official materials list a 3B-parameter BF16 model on Hugging Face, MIT-licensed GitHub code, a ModelScope availability note, an arXiv paper, tested NVIDIA GPU requirements for the Transformers path, SGLang server guidance, and an `infer.py` batch path for image directories or PDFs.
+The official materials list a 3B-parameter BF16 model on Hugging Face, MIT-licensed GitHub code, a ModelScope availability note, an arXiv paper, tested NVIDIA GPU requirements for Transformers, dedicated vLLM images and serving guidance, an SGLang path, an `infer.py` batch path for images or PDFs, and Baidu Cloud documentation for a hosted route.

 Before using

-The current GPU, CUDA, Python, PyTorch, Transformers, SGLang, and PyMuPDF requirements before planning a local run.
+The current GPU, CUDA, Python, PyTorch, Transformers, vLLM, SGLang, and PyMuPDF requirements before planning a local run.

 Whether the task needs single-image OCR, multi-page parsing, or PDF pages converted to images before inference.